TomHsiung/system.manage.syntax.ubuntu/README.md

 10) `apt` is the software manager for Ubuntu.
 11) `pppoeconf` is the subbrache for the package pppoeconf.
 12) `fdisk` is the a tool for disk management for linux.
+13) `axel` is an downloader under commandline environment.